freenas/freenas-docs/userguide/system.rst

 default, uncheck the box :guilabel:`Automatically check for updates`.

 #ifdef freenas
-This screen also shows which software branch, or train, the system is currently tracking updates for.
-The following trains are available:
+This screen also shows which software branch, or *train*, is being tracked for updates.
+These trains are available:

 * **FreeNAS-10-Nightlies:** this train should
   **not be used in production**.
 It represents the experimental branch